The Photographer’s Guide To Mexico City

 El Bazar Sabado in San Angel

 This bazaar is every Saturday and is probably Mexico’s best art market.
-In this video is explore the art market while taking photos of strangers.
+This video explores the art market while taking photos of strangers.

 Best Tacos in Mexico City